JosephAMay/F22_Database_Project/README.md

 # Front End
 As we were working we split front end devlopment into two teams, a user team and an employee team.

+# User Front End
 # Establishing a connection
-To run the php code you will need to use mamp or xxamp to set up a web server.
-Next import the sql tables to phpmyadmin.
-Next add php files to the map folder named hotdogs.
-Then in web browser use this link http://localhost:8888/login.php
+1. To run the php code you will need to download mamp to set up a web server.

-# User Front End

-# Employee Front End
+2. Start the apache web server.
+3. Place the user php files into the htdocs folder of mamp.
+4. From your web browser go to http://localhost:8888/phpMyAdmin5/ and create a database named libraryDB2
+5. Import  CreateLibraryTables.sql and insert_all_data.sql into libraryDB2 in PhpMyAdmin *Note you must delete lines 1, 2 and 3 from CreateLibraryTables.sql
+6. From web browser use this link http://localhost:8888/login.php